 A private, non-profit organization, the Museum features over 500 carved wooden birds, representing 259 species.
 Here, natural history meets art.

 The woodcarvings depict Vermont’s nesting species in their natural habitats as well as North America’s endangered and extinct species.
+The pass is good for free admission for one immediate family.
+It is limited to one use per family per season.

 Echo Lake Science Center and Aquarium